 Why do so many of us dread phone calls?
-Because we find them unpredictable – it could take a few minutes or half an hour to reach someone in customer service that can actually help us.
-Messaging is not only quick and efficient but really convenient.
+Because we find them unpredictable – it could take a few minutes or half an hour to reach someone in customer service who can actually help us.
+Messaging is not only quick and efficient but also really convenient.

-When we are given the option to text for customer service, we’re likely to show your customer service team the love.
-In fact, 77% of us between the ages of 18-34 are likely to have a positive perception of a company that offers text messaging capability.
-(CIO Today).
+When we are given the option to text for customer service, we’re likely to show your customer service team some love.
+In fact, 77% of us between the ages of 18-34 are likely to have a positive perception of a company that offers text messaging capability (CIO Today).
 Not only that, but we give significantly higher customer satisfaction scores for mobile messaging than any other channel.

 Customers are knocking – let us in!